How To “Increase Email Open Rates”

 Actionable Points:

-• Check your subscriber list for misspelt words in the address book.
+• Check your subscriber list and look for misspelt words in the address book.

-• Ask subscribers to reconfirm their email addresses if you find errors like webmaster@webhostingreviewsx.co.uk or rebeccaa@hotmial.com.
+• Ask your subscribers to reconfirm their email addresses, in case you find something like [email protected] or [email protected] and the likes.

 Step 9: Prioritise subscribers’ preference while composing an email

-Some subscribers might be happy to hear from you every week, while others might prefer monthly notifications.
-Therefore, you need to compose and send emails according to their preferences.
+There are subscribers who are happy to hear from you every week, and there are others who might prefer receiving monthly notifications.
+So, you need to compose and send across all emails in accordance with their preferences.

 Actionable Points:

-• Allow prospective subscribers to sign up for newsletters and choose from monthly, weekly, and daily notification options.
+• Allow all prospective subscribers to sign-up with newsletters and choose from monthly, weekly and daily notification options.

 Step 10: Invest in your newest subscribers

-It is said that the newest subscribers are most likely to open emails and read through the entire content without discarding it.
+It is said that the newest subscribers are most likely to open emails and read through the entire piece without discarding the content.
 According to a statistical study, 75% of email revenue is generated by triggered campaigns.
-Thus, it would be a good idea to create emails that engage new clients effectively.
+Thus, it would be a good idea to create emails that would trigger new clients by roping them in.

 Actionable Points:

-• Send a series of welcome emails to users right after they subscribe.
+• Send across a series of welcome emails to the users, right after they subscribe.

-• Include guarantees, assurances, and similar aspects in your email to achieve the desired open rates.
+• Add up guarantees, assurances and similar aspects in your email for the coveted open rates.

 Step 11: Master the art of weaving a story

-If you are looking for ways to bring your brand to life, storytelling is one technique that can ensure a strong ROI.
+If you are looking for ways to breathe life into your brand, storytelling is one technique that would ensure the coveted ROI.

 Actionable Points: